 The ELCA is a diverse church body, becoming more so every day.
 This church is committed to growing in diversity and strengthening its global, ecumenical and interfaith relationships around the world.

 ELCA congregations are led by gifted men and women who have been called by God to serve their community.
 The ELCA calls both women and men to serve as pastors and lay rostered leaders.
 Here are some facts about ELCA leaders:

-As of September 15, 2015, there were 17,777 leaders on the ELCA roster including 966 associates in ministry, 59 deaconesses, 200 diaconal ministers and 16,435 ordained clergy.
-In 2015, 25 percent of clergy on the ELCA roster were women.
-In the ELCA’s eight seminaries, the numbers of women and men preparing for ministry are about equal.
+As of December 31, 2018, there were 17,214 leaders on the ELCA roster including 1,213 Ministers of Word and Service and 16,001 Ministers of Word and Sacrament.
+In 2018, nearly 32 percent of clergy on the ELCA roster were women.
+In the ELCA’s seven seminaries, the numbers of women and men preparing for ministry are about equal.